perryrh0dan/taskline/readme.md

 - Navigate to your local fork: `cd taskline`
 - Install the project dependencies: `npm install`
 - Run `npm run dev` to start the gulp build job.
 A watcher is initialized to build automatically during development.
+- Run passline in a second terminal with `node dist\cli.js`

 ### Test